heiinhei911/bulletin-board/README.md

 # Bulletin Board.
 A Scrum-Kanban Board.

-A project tracking app that combines both Scrum and Kanban methodology.
+A project tracking app that combines both Scrum and Kanban methodologies.

 \(This app is a long-term project and is constantly improving with new features constantly being implemented.
 Please check back regularly for updates.\)